RykahKnight/WiitarThingFestival/README.md

-# WiitarThing
+# WiitarThingFestival

+A quick hack of the TheNathannator's fork of WiitarThing, changing what keys get mapped to what for compatbility with Fortnite Festival.

-A program that lets you connect Wii Guitar Hero instruments to a Windows PC wirelessly using a wiimote and Bluetooth.
+WiitarThing is a program that lets you connect Wii Guitar Hero instruments to a Windows PC wirelessly using a wiimote and Bluetooth.

 ## Table of Contents